Hema-Mathiyazhagan/Hema-Mathiyazhagan/README.md

 Hi there 👋

-I'm a backend developer curious about tackling challenges in Python, Java and modes of application deployments.
+I'm a backend developer @IBM curious about tackling challenges in Python, Java and modes of application deployments.

 I prefer to learn linux, Openshift and K8S.